LukasPietzschmann/boo.nvim/README.md

 # Boo 👻
-Quickly popup some lsp-powered information of the thing your cursor is on.
+Quickly pop-up some lsp-powered information of the thing your cursor is on.

 <p align="center">
   <img src="https://github.com/LukasPietzschmann/boo.nvim/assets/49213919/2a54bb7d-cf7a-4248-bd5a-64dfbe2d776a" width="900px" />